StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

     - 200
   - `Description`
     - This controls the health state for the component in StackState.
-    - If you post a `400` or higher than the component will go into critical state or if you post a `200` then your component will be healthy.
+    - If you post a `400` or higher than the component will go into CRITICAL state or if you post a `200` then your component will be healthy.
 This allows you to control the health state of your component
-    - For a more advanced breakdown head over to the [OpenTelemetry Custom Instrumentation - Health State Page](/stackpacks/integrations/opentelemetry/opentelemetry/manual-instrumentation/health.md) for a more in-depth explanation, how health state works with merging components, and what is metrics is displayed by default with the health state and custom instrumentation.
+    - For a more advanced breakdown head over to the [OpenTelemetry Custom Instrumentation - Health state Page](/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md) for a more in-depth explanation, how health state works with merging components, and what is metrics is displayed by default with the health state and custom instrumentation.

+#### Examples

 {% tabs %}
 {% tab title="Topology Perspective (Healthy)" %}